 Join the conversation on Nextdoor: https://belmontcharlotte.nextdoor.com

-Monthly Meetings are held on the first Tuesday of every month at 6:30pm and hosted at the Salvation Army (901 Belmont Ave).
+Monthly Meetings are held on the first Tuesday of every month at the Salvation Army (901 Belmont Ave).
 View more community events on our Calendar.

 Little Free Library